Oxidative stress and your immune system

 While there’s no substitute for living a healthy lifestyle and making smart choices, oxidative stress can also be minimized and reduced by adding a nutritional supplement with CoQ10, the antioxidant that helps the mitochondria manage oxidative stress.
 Supplementing the body’s natural antioxidant system with CoQ10 can help support mitochondrial health and immune system function.
 However, not all CoQ10 supplements are created equal.
 Because mitochondria have a protective double membrane, regular CoQ10 supplements aren’t able to effectively penetrate.

-However, a formula developed by scientists in New Zealand, called MitoQ, is a special form of CoQ10 that has been made smaller and given a positive charge in order for it to breach the mitochondrial membrane and be absorbed into the mitochondria at significant levels.
-The highly absorbable formula of MitoQ means that people can use ten times less than the normal CoQ10 concentrations and still receive major support for their mitochondrial health and, by proxy, their immunity.
+However, a formula developed by our scientists in New Zealand, called MitoQ, is a special form of CoQ10 that has been made smaller and given a positive charge in order for it to breach the mitochondrial membrane and be absorbed into the mitochondria at significant levels.
+The highly absorbable formula of MitoQ reduces cell stress and delivers major support for their mitochondrial health and, by proxy, their immunity.